Explore the beautiful north of Ireland with this fantastic one-week, small group tour!

 - When you make a reservation, you receive a confirmation email with details about the meeting hotel in Dublin's city center.
 All departures are guaranteed.

 - If you want to come to Dublin a few days before the tour or stay longer after the tour, you'll receive information about how to book additional nights at the Dublin hotel in your confirmation email.

 - If you are traveling solo, there is a $460 single supplement.

 - You can have your own room OR share a room with another solo traveler of the same gender.

-- If you choose to share a room and we can provide a roommate, the $375 single supplement will be refunded 30 days prior to your departure date.
+- If you choose to share a room and we can provide a roommate, your $460 single supplement will be refunded.

 We pride ourselves on our native Irish guides who combine a depth of knowledge and history about their homeland with a fun and easygoing approach to showing you the best of Ireland.

 Our flexible style allows each guide to bring their own unique talents and personality to our tours.
 Each tour was exclusively designed by co-founder and lead guide, Phil Ryan - from unique places he's discovered firsthand to centuries old castles, crosses, and forts.

 When you're in Ireland, you want more than a tour guide, you want a friend to show you the hidden secrets - that's where Inroads Ireland comes in.

 Our guide was knowledgeable on a variety of subjects, passionate, caring, has a variety of interests, accommodating, flexible, funny, warm, easy going, and has a great singing voice.
 She truly wanted all of us to have a safe and wonderful experience on her tour of the country she so clearly loves.
 From the moment we met her we felt at ease, informed, safe and well-guided.
 Thank you for offering us this wonderful travel adventure and experience!
 We plan to travel with Inroads Ireland again and we would highly recommend this tour company!